dendronhq/dendron-site/vault/dendron.topic.pod-v2.ref.builtin.google-docs.export.md

 ---
 id: hA02kromgLKegxaG2VHKE
 title: Google Doc Export Pod
-desc: ''
+desc: ""
-updated: 1644005702794
+updated: 1657314104546
 created: 1640102463646
 ---

 ## Summary

 The Google Docs Export Pod exports notes authored in Dendron to google docs.
 It overwrites an existing google doc if the note has `documentId` in frontmatter, else creates a new document.
 The title of the new google document will be same as the filename.
 You can view the example video [here](https://www.loom.com/share/5a1fbc85d77040ae8c1dacd7c0395cad)

 ## Requirements

 -   Your Google Account must be onboarded to our service.

-_**Note**: This feature is currently in Beta and requires your Google Account to be onboarded to our service.
+\_**Note**: This feature is currently in Beta and requires your Google Account to be onboarded to our service.
 If you're interested in testing out this feature, please [sign up for the beta here](https://airtable.com/shrP1yKjIDPFU4wHN)

 ## Side Effects

--  this pod will add `documentId` and `revisionId` in the frontmatter of your note.
+-   this pod will add `documentId`, `revisionId` and `uri` in the frontmatter of your note. `uri` points to the URL of the editor for the google doc created, making the note a [[proxy note|dendron.topic.special-notes#proxy-notes]].

 ## Limitations

 Since this is still an experimental feature, there are some features that are still missing:

 -   exporting images.
 -   exporting links with anchor.

 ## Configuration

 In addition to the [[Common Properties|dendron://dendron.dendron-site/dendron.topic.pod-v2.config#common-properties]], the Google Docs has the following properties: